AllstaRawR/FILFY/README.md

 ---

 ### FILFY LAUNCH GUIDE
+###### This is a guide on how to actually play the game, once you finished with all Wabbajack setup.

 1. Now that you have launched Mod Organizer 2, you can click the `Run` button under the launch option of `Skyrim (SKSE)`, as shown below.